ravjotsingh9/scalable_web_application/README.md

 1. Scalable infrastructure.
 Using following command this system can be scaled `docker-compose up --build --scale webservice=2`
-2. Optimized /GET Report to render almost by 46% (15 ms to 8 ms) by using cache infront of database.
+2. Optimized /GET Report to render almost by 46% (15 ms to 8 ms pr request) faster by using cache infront of database.

 ## Furture work

 1. Store processed report ids in global cache to response quickly for redundant report.
+[TASK]
 2. Display specific message when upload fails.
+[BUG]
 3. Ordering the generated report.
+[BUG]